MMICs That Matter

 MMIC designers rely on circuit/EM co-simulation, along with RF-aware circuit simulation and frequency-dependent transmission line models, to provide embedded parasitic extraction and design verification.
 With hierarchical EM/circuit/system co-simulation, designers can perform in-situ EM analysis to capture and correct harmful parasitic couplings and resonances before tapeout.
 Simulation with pre-configured and/or customized system test benches provides design verification of communications performance metrics such as ACPR, bit-error rate (BER), and EVM for MMICS operating under wireless, standards-specific, modulated waveforms.

-The NI AWR Design Environment platform manages the circuit/system/EM components within a project, supporting schematic design entry and fully-synchronized physical design and layout, while seamlessly integrating simulation and design technologies.
+The AWR Design Environment platform manages the circuit/system/EM components within a project, supporting schematic design entry and fully-synchronized physical design and layout, while seamlessly integrating simulation and design technologies.

 Microwave Office circuit design software features APLAC multi-rate, transient, and transient-assisted HB, as well as time-variant (circuit envelope) analysis for linear and nonlinear circuit simulation of PAs and low-noise amplifiers (LNAs).
 Design aids include load-pull analysis, network synthesis (optional), design for manufacturing (optimization, yield, and statistical analysis), device libraries for printed-circuit board (PCB)-based designs, and PDKs.